 Slightly decrease fiber based vegetables as organ ratios increase.

 Don’t rush the transition process.
 It is normal to get excited and want to push forward.
 However, it is best to allow the dog to set the pace of the raw transition.
-Some dogs take easily to a raw diet and others that will need more time.
+Some dogs take easily to a raw diet while others will need a slower approach.

 Adding Organs to a Raw Diet

-The diet begins to match raw diet ratios in step three of the raw feeding transition.
+The diet begins to align with raw diet ratios in step three of the raw feeding transition.
 Organs are introduced in step three to provide essential fat-soluble vitamins, water-soluble vitamins, and minerals.

 Some dogs require more bone to maintain firm and consistent stool in comparison to others.
 The following ratios are starting guidelines – not rules.
 Therefore, this will require modification based on each dog’s individual needs.